Tracking and Detection in Computer Vision - Winter Term 2017/18

 Science, undergraduate/graduate Mathematics and Geometry.

-The exercises will be done in MATLAB and students are expected to do them on their own computer/laptop.
-In case you do not have your own laptop please let
+The exercises will be done in MATLAB and Python and students are expected to do them on their own computer/laptop.
+They will consist of four projects that will include

 You can also find a short MATLAB tutorial here.